 Adaptive Planning and Execution - A DoD enterprise of joint policies, processes, procedures, and reporting structures, supported by communications and information technology, that is used by the joint planning and execution community to monitor, plan, and execute mobilization, deployment, employment, sustainment, redeployment, and demobilization activities associated with joint operations.
-(JP 1-02, Source JP 5-0)
+(Source JP 5-0)

-alert order - (1) A crisis action planning directive from the Secretary, issued by the Chairman, that provides essential guidance for planning and directs the initiation of execution planning for the selected course of action authorized by the Secretary.
-(2) A planning directive that provides essential planning guidance and directs the initiation of execution planning after the directing authority approves a military course of action.
-An alert order does not authorize execution of the approved course of action.
-(JP 1-02, Source JP 5-0)
+alert order - 1.
+A planning directive normally associated with a crisis, issued by the Chairman of the Joint Chiefs of Staff, on behalf of the President or Secretary of Defense, that provides essential planning guidance and directs the development, adaptation, or refinement of a plan/order after the directing authority approves a military course of action.
+2. A planning directive that provides essential planning guidance, directs the initiation of planning after the directing authority approves a military course of action, but does not authorize execution.
+Also called ALERTORD..
+(Source JP 5-0)